ShokrollahMichaelMeraj/Kaggle_dataset_Supercar_price_prediction/README.md

     -  val-mae would explode through some runs:
         - 0.36 -> 3.36 -> 19.88

-    - solution: the large gradient caused huge weight update resulting the model to spiral out of control.
+    - Solution: The large gradient caused huge weight update resulting the model to spiral out of control.
 By introducing gradient clipping through clipnorm 1.0 this issue was resolved.
 Running the model 10+ times showed no instability or explosion. resulting in consistent MAE: ~0.27-0.30 (current and best results.)

 - Testing with random seeds:
-    - upto this point t o work with the same split we used seed set at 42 which would allow to see the real change different configuratiosn would give us.
+    - upto this point to work with the same split we used seed set at 42 which would allow to see the real change different configuratiosn would give us.
     - now we experimented with different seeds which did not show any huge changes.
     -